nirajp82/Redis/02_09_Redis_PubSub.md

 **Subscribing to Channel Patterns**

 You can also subscribe to channel patterns using simple glob patterns.
-For example, to subscribe to all channels that start with the prefix `pattern:`, you would use the pattern `pattern:*`.
+For example, to subscribe to all channels that start with the prefix `pattern:`, you would use the pattern `pattern:*`,then whenever you send any message to a channel matching that pattern, it will be picked up.
+So let's also add a producer that will publish to channels matching that pattern with random GUIDs.

 ```c#
 var patternSendTask = Task.Run(async () =>